Back to Connecticut

 What This Bill Does

-• Requires employers to give written notice to employees about electronic monitoring in the workplace.
+• Requires employers to give written notice about the types of electronic monitoring used and the specific locations where it happens, unless an exception applies.

 Who It Names or Affects